 Revenue recognition.
-We recognize revenue in accordance with the provisions of Staff Accounting Bulletin No. 104, Revenue Recognition.
 For transactions in our online marketplaces, which generate substantially all of our revenue, we recognize revenue when all of the following criteria are met:

-- a buyer submits the winning bid in an auction and, as a result, evidence of an arrangement exists and the sale price has been determined; - title has passed to a buyer and the buyer has assumed risks and rewards of ownership; - for arrangements with an inspection period, the buyer has received the merchandise and has not notified us within that period that it is dissatisfied with the merchandise; and - · collection is reasonably assured.
+- a buyer submits the winning bid in an auction and, as a result, evidence of an arrangement exists and the sale price has been determined; - title has passed to a buyer and the buyer has assumed risks and rewards of ownership; and - · collection is reasonably assured.